What is Penetrating Damp and How To Treat It?

-Penetrating damp is the process of moisture being built up horizontally through walls of the building.
+Penetrating damp is the process of moisture being built up horizontally through the external walls of the building into the property.

 Often misdiagnosed as rising damp, penetrating damp can lead to further, more serious issues such as wood rot, increased heat loss, frost damage into masonry and unsightly water damage on both the outside and inside of a property.

 Penetrating damp can affect any type of property however, old properties that have had no or little property maintenance are more prone to water penetration.
 Modern properties can also suffer from penetrating dampness if the design and workmanship of the property have defected then these can suffer from having damp in walls.

 What are the Causes of Penetrating Damp?

 Penetrating damp is essentially water that has found its way through the fabric of a structure, usually because of an external defect.
 Defects come in various guises such as damaged rainwater goods (for example blocked gutters) defective pointing, porous masonry, faulty roof fabric or cracked and broken render.